A1 · Beginner Pronouns & Referencing

 He looked at us.

-a.
-Do Not Use Object Pronouns as Subjects
+1. Do Not Use Object Pronouns as Subjects

 Me and John went to the store.

 John and I went to the store.
+(Because John and I are the "doers")

-b.
-'You' Remains the Same
+2. 'You' and 'It' Remain the Same

-Subject: You are a good friend.
+Subject You: You are a good friend.
+(Before the verb)

-Object: I will call you later.
+Object You: *I will call you* later.
+(After the verb)

-d.
-Order in Compound Objects
+3. Order in Compound Objects

 She gave the gift to John and me.
 (NOT: to me and John)